-The period of communicability is unknown, and may last as long as the organism is present in the individual's system.
-Studies found that 39% of individuals may remain colonized with CRE at 1 year from initial test date per the Texas DSHS.
+The period of communicability is unknown and may last as long as the organism is present in the individual's system.
+According to the CDC, patients may remain colonized with CRE for months to years and can contribute to the spread of CRE even in the absence of any signs or symptoms of infection.

 Patients in healthcare settings, such as hospitals or nursing homes, are at the highest risk for CRE infections.
 Patients with ventilators, urinary catheters, intravenous catheters, and/or long courses of certain antibiotics are particularly susceptible to CRE infections.
 CRE can cause infections in almost any part of the body.
-Infection types include bloodstream infections, ventilator-associated pneumonia, and intra-abdominal abscesses.
+Infection types can include bloodstream infections, ventilator-associated pneumonia, and intra-abdominal abscesses.
 Symptoms associated with CRE infections vary based on the site that is infected (e.g., cough if in the lungs, urinary symptoms if in the bladder).
 Symptoms can also be generalized such as fever or chills.